fboes/fritzbox-blacklist/README.md

 A list of domains to be blocked in my Fritz!Box.

-This project is meant to help advertisement companies to see the benefits of HTTPS. :smiley:
+This project is meant to help some companies to see the benefits of HTTPS. :smiley:

 Instructions
 ------------